vtourraine/mendeleykit/README.md

 MendeleyKit is a standalone Objective C library providing convenience methods and classes for using the [Mendeley API](http://dev.mendeley.com) in Mac OSX or iOS applications.

+Note, this is an alpha version of the MendeleyKit.

 ## Minimum Requirements ##